With uv

 migrate-to-uv --dry-run

-at the end of the migration.
+By default, migrate-to-uv locks dependencies with uv lock at the end of the migration.
 This flag disables this

 behavior.